TexteaInc/funix/README.md

 ### Being lazy: less (code) is better
 **The type-to-widget zen of Funix means writing less code.** Often, you only need the core logic of your app.
 In contrast, in other frameworks, the same function I/O needs to appear twice: once in the function's signature, and the other time in the widget creation code.
 If you modify the interface of the function, you have to modify the widget creation code as well.
 This is redundant and doubles the effort.

-For example, below is the implementation of the hangman game in Funix and Gradio, respectively.
+For example, below is the implementation of the hangman game in Funix (left) and Gradio (right), respectively.
 In the Funix case (left), the only thing besides the core function is adding a friendly prompt to the argument `letter`, which cannot be done using Python's native syntax.
-In addition, Funix tries to leverage as much of Python's native syntax as possible.
+In addition, Funix leverages as much of Python's native syntax as possible.
 Here, we use a `global` variable to maintain the state/session and even passing values across pages/functions.

 ![Gradio vs. Funix](https://raw.githubusercontent.com/TexteaInc/funix-doc/main/screenshots/hangman_gradio_vs_funix.png)